Density of the free additive convolution of multi-cut measures: Introduction

-In Theorem \ref{Theorem 22}, we consider the critical case where a pure point $E_0$ of $\mu$ has mass equal to $1-\frac{1}{t}$.
-We prove that in a small neighborhood of $tE_0$, the density $\rho_t$ diverges at some universal rates, given by the inverse of a square or of a cubic root; or in some more specific situations set out in case (3) of Theorem \ref{Theorem 22}, the density diverges with respect to an exponent that can take any value in $(-1,0)$.
-In both Theorems \ref{Theorem 2} and \ref{Theorem 22}, we extend our results to a regime where $t$ is no longer fixed and evolves according to some dictated rates.
+In Theorem \ref{Theorem 22}, we consider the critical case where an atom $E_0$ of $\mu$ has mass equal to $1-\frac{1}{t}$.
+We prove that in a small neighborhood of $tE_0$, the density $\rho_t$ diverges at some universal rates, given by the inverse of a square or of a cubic root; or in some more specific situations set out in items (3b), (3c) and (3d) of Theorem \ref{Theorem 22}, the density diverges with respect to an exponent that can take any value in $(-1,0)$.
+In both Theorems \ref{Theorem 2} and \ref{Theorem 22}, we obtain a classification of the orders of decay or divergence of the density $\rho_t$.
+We extend our results to a regime where~$t$ is no longer fixed and evolves according to some dictated rates.
 We also determine the dependence of the parameter $t$ with the constant before the leading term in the asymptotics of the density $\rho_t$.
 We further mention that when $\mu(\lbrace E_0 \rbrace)<1-\frac{1}{t}$, it follows from \cite{Bel2} that the density $\rho_t$ is locally analytic in a neighborhood of $tE_0$.
-For generalized Wigner matrices with a block structure, the limiting eigenvalue distribution can develop singularities or a pure point at the origin~\cite{Kolupaiev,KR-singularity}.
+For generalized Wigner matrices with a block structure, the limiting eigenvalue distribution can develop singularities or an atom at the origin~\cite{Kolupaiev,KR-singularity}.

-The proofs of Theorems~\ref{Theorem 2} and~\ref{Theorem 22} rely on localizing the subordination function $\omega_t$ on the real line, and on the resolution of several perturbed systems whose leading terms have a power ranging between two and three.
-Since the parameter $t>1$ is not fixed, the resolution of such systems turns out to be quite involved and requires several Taylor expansions and the use of Plemelj's formula.
-In the case where $t>t^*$, we further rely on tools from harmonic analysis to determine the local behavior of the density $\rho_t$.
+The proofs of Theorems~\ref{Theorem 2} and~\ref{Theorem 22} rely on localizing the subordination function $\omega_t$ on the real line, and on the resolution of several perturbed systems whose leading terms have a general power ranging between two and three.
+Since the parameter $t>1$ is not fixed, the resolution of such systems turns out to be quite technical and requires several Taylor expansions and the use of Plemelj's formula.